mit-ll/CEP/fpga_hardware/cores/dsp/README.md

 Clock Name|clk|clk
 reset|negedge|negedge
 Filter Form|I|I
-Debug Output|`Off`|`Off`
+Debug Output|**`Off`**|**`Off`**

-## Additional Modifications:
+## Incorporating the Generated Source Files
 * DFT
-  * Location: ./CEP/fpga_hardware/cores/dsp/dft/
-  * Name: filter_dft.v
+  * Save the generated Verilog file to `./CEP/fpga_hardware/cores/dsp/dft/filter_dft.v`
-  * testbench: Included in the generator source is a testbench that should be extracted and stored as tb_filter_dft.v
+  * Remove the testbench module from the generated Verilog file and save it as `./CEP/fpga_hardware/cores/dsp/dft/tb_filter_dft.v`
 * iDFT
-  * Location: ./CEP/fpga_hardware/cores/dsp/idft/
-  * Name: filter_idft.v
+  * Save the generated Verilog file to `./CEP/fpga_hardware/cores/dsp/idft/filter_idft.v`
-  * testbench: Included in the generator source is a testbench that should be extracted and stored as tb_filter_idft.v
+  * Remove the testbench module from the generated Verilog file and save it as `./CEP/fpga_hardware/cores/dsp/idft/tb_filter_idft.v`
 * IIR
-  * Location: ./CEP/fpga_hardware/cores/dsp/iir/
-  * Name: filter_iir.v
+  * Save the generated Verilog file to `./CEP/fpga_hardware/cores/dsp/iir/filter_iir.v`
 * FIR
-  * Location: ./CEP/fpga_hardware/cores/dsp/fir/
-  * Name: filter_fir.v
+  * Save the generated Verilog file to `./CEP/fpga_hardware/cores/dsp/fir/filter_fir.v`

-## Note:
+## Warning

-All testing was done with the default values.
-Modify the gernerators at your own descreation, however additional modifcations to the wishbone bus interface may be nessary.
+Modifying the parameters used to generate the cores at your own risk.
+Some parameter changes will require you to modify the Wishbone bus interface and software drivers.